Idempotency in Programming: Why Retries Without It Will Break You

 SELECT response_body FROM idempotency_keys WHERE key = 'uuid-abc-123';

 The ON CONFLICT DO NOTHING is doing the heavy lifting here.
 The database constraint prevents two concurrent requests with the same key from both succeeding the insert.
 One wins, one gets a conflict.
 The one that wins processes the operation.
 The one that loses reads the stored response.
-Race condition handled at the database level, not in application code where its easy to get wrong.
+Race condition handled at the database level, not in application code where it’s easy to get wrong.

 Idempotency Key: How Request Deduplication Works

 Designing a deduplication layer is not about clever algorithms.
-Its about where you store the key and how long you keep it.
+It’s about where you store the key and how long you keep it.
 Get those two decisions right and the rest is plumbing.
 The key itself is a UUID v4 generated client-side before the request is sent — not after, not server-side.
 The client owns the key because the client is the one who needs to retry.

 Idempotency Key Implementation: Database vs. Redis